What is a payment gateway and why you need one

 Share this post:

 What do customers value most about their checkout experience with a business?
 The right answer is security, convenience, and flexibility in payment options.
-Regardless of your business type, a payment gateway is your only way to accept online payments and give your customers the payment experience they want.
+Regardless of your business type, a payment gateway is your only way to accept online payments and give your customers the desired payment experience.

 Throughout this article, we will explore the definition of a payment gateway, how it works, and how to choose the best payment gateway for your business.
-So let’s get to the point!
+Let’s get to the point!

 What is a payment gateway?

-Whether you're a small e-commerce business or a large international corporation that accepts thousands of digital payments daily, a payment gateway is something you can't do without.
-It has been specifically designed to make the online checkout process safe and smooth.
-Payment gateways allow merchants to securely accept various payment methods and quickly reach global markets.
+Whether you're a small e-commerce business or a large international corporation that accepts thousands of digital payments daily, a payment gateway is an indispensable asset.
+Tailored to streamline the online checkout experience, it allows merchants to securely accept various payment methods and quickly reach global markets.
 Still, the main task of any payment gateway is to prevent payment data from falling into the wrong hands.

-For maximum security, the payment gateway software uses encryption — a method of encoding sensitive cardholder data using a combination of symmetric and asymmetric cryptographic algorithms.
-A secure payment gateway will use SSL encryption to protect your customers’ information from data breaches and fraud.
-Plus, each payment gateway must be PCI DSS certified to ensure that the provider's infrastructure is protected at all levels.
+To fortify your transactions, payment gateway software employs encryption – a sophisticated technique that encodes sensitive cardholder data.
+This involves a blend of symmetric and asymmetric cryptographic algorithms.
+A secure payment gateway goes the extra mile by using SSL encryption to protect your customers’ information from potential data breaches and fraud.

 How payment gateways work?

-• Then the information is sent to the merchant’s acquiring bank.
+• Then, the information reaches the merchant's acquiring bank.

 • The acquirer sends a request to the card network (Visa, Mastercard, or other) serving the cardholder.

-• The card network contacts the customer’s issuing bank, which authorises the transaction and sends a confirmation back to the card network and acquirer through the gateway.
+• The card network contacts the customer’s issuing bank, seeking authorization for the transaction.
+If approved, the issuing bank assesses the request and sends confirmation back to the card network and acquiring bank via the payment gateway.

 • Finally, the payment gateway informs the customer that the payment was successful.